ExxonMobil: Upstream

 The upstream division makes up the majority of ExxonMobil's revenue, accounting for approximately 70% of it.
 In 2021, ExxonMobil had about 30 billion barrels of oil and oil equivalents, as well as 38.1 billion cubic feet of natural gas.

 In the United States, ExxonMobil's petroleum exploration and production activities are concentrated in the Permian Basin, Bakken Formation, Woodford Shale, Caney Shale, and the Gulf of Mexico.
-In addition, ExxonMobil has several gas developments in the regions of Marcellus Shale, Utica Shale, Haynesville Shale, Barnett Shale, and Fayetteville Shale.
+ExxonMobil also has gas developments in the regions of Marcellus Shale, Utica Shale, Haynesville Shale, Barnett Shale, and Fayetteville Shale.
 All natural gas activities are conducted by its subsidiary, XTO Energy.
 As of December 31, 2014, ExxonMobil owned 14.6 e6acre in the United States, of which 1.7 e6acre were offshore, 1.5 e6acre of which were in the Gulf of Mexico.
 In California, it has a joint venture called Aera Energy LLC with Shell Oil.
 In Canada, the company holds 5.4 e6acre, including 1 e6acre offshore and 0.7 e6acre of the Kearl Oil Sands Project.